 Dart posted on Hacker News and is live on Launch YC today only—check it out!

-How to Allocate Tasks to Team Members: Achieve Seamless Teamwork
+How to Allocate Work to Team Members: Achieve Seamless Teamwork

 milad-malek